 3. Digital Clock

-These days, digital clocks, which allow players to more effectively control time , have become more popular.
+These days, digital clocks, which allow players to effectively control time more, have become much more popular than other alternatives.
 Whenever a player makes a move, they punch the clock, and it saves additional time.

 An important feature of chess clocks is their sturdiness.
 During a match, players under pressure tend to punch the clock hard and sometimes even knock them to the floor.
 This is seen mostly in times of trouble and during blitz games.

 Another quality to note is loudness.
 The clock has to be audible, but not distracting

 - In tournaments, all clocks must operate in accordance with FIDE laws;

 - The display has to clearly show the time remaining for each player’s next move;

 - The display must be visible from a distance of three meters;

 - From 10 meters, the player must be able to clearly see moving clock hands;